tidwall/redcon/README.md

 <p align="center">Fast Redis compatible server framework for Go</p>

-Redcon is a custom Redis server framework for Go that is fast and simple to use.

 Features
 --------
 - Create a [Fast](#benchmarks) custom Redis compatible server in Go